yatima1460/Drill/README.md

 - **Intended for desktop users**, no obscure Linux files and system files scans
 - Use priority lists to first scan important folders.
 - Betting on the future: slowly being optimized for SSDs/M.2 or fast RAID arrays
-- Main design principle is to never fail or hard crash or show messageboxes, worst case scenario will be slow but STILL RUNNING!!

 ![](https://raw.githubusercontent.com/yatima1460/Drill/gh-pages/screenshot.png)